ntu-aiot/ObfNet-showcase/README.md

 1. Preparation phase
-The coordinator trains an inference model using existing data samples or it can simply get an well-trained inference model from elsewhere.
+The coordinator trains an inference model using public data samples or it can simply get a well-trained inference deep model from elsewhere.

 2. Training phase